yumc-afk/SkyRL/skyrl-train/docs/examples/new_env.rst

 Now, the training stack can simply build the new environment with ``skyrl_gym.make("multiply")``!

 .. note::
-   All code written in this document is *outside* of the ``skyrl`` package.
-There is no need to fork and edit ``skyrl`` code -- just import ``skyrl``, implement and register your environment, and the training stack can find the environment seamlessly!
+   All example code written in this document is *outside* of the ``skyrl-train`` and ``skyrl-gym`` packages.
+There is no need to fork and edit ``skyrl-train`` or ``skyrl-gym`` code -- just implement and register your environment, and the training stack can find the environment seamlessly!

 Preparing Training Data
 -----------------------

 Before we can train, we need a dataset of problems to train on.

-We can generate a dataset of multiplication problems using ``examples/multiply/multiply_dataset.py``.
+We can generate a dataset of multiplication problems using `examples/multiply/multiply_dataset.py <https://github.com/NovaSky-AI/SkyRL/blob/main/skyrl-train/examples/multiply/multiply_dataset.py>`_.
 See the file for more details, but the core idea is to generate random multiplication problems of n-digit numbers, and ensure the dataset example is in the correct format:

 .. code-block:: python
    :linenos:
-   :caption: Generating a dataset of random multiplication problems
+   :caption: Generating a dataset of random multiplication problems at `examples/multiply/multiply_dataset.py <https://github.com/NovaSky-AI/SkyRL/blob/main/skyrl-train/examples/multiply/multiply_dataset.py>`_

    for idx in range(num_examples):
         question, answer = generate_multiplication_problem(num_digits)